John Malkovich

 John with Nicoletta Peyran

-The actor is known to be a very private person and was never the one to talk openly about his struggles, but it’s a well-known fact, that he tried to get a hold of his explosive temper with the help of specialists.
-However, all efforts were in vain and John decided to get his inner tranquility by doing crafts.
+The actor is known to be a very private person and was never one to talk openly about his struggles, but it's a well-known fact that he tried to get a handle on his explosive temper with the help of specialists.
+However, all efforts were in vain and John decided to find his inner peace through crafts.
 He loves to paint, crochet, and embroider.
-In the early 2000s, Malkovich turned his hobby into a multimillion business, when he created his own fashion line.
+In the early 2000s, Malkovich turned his hobby into a multimillion-dollar business when he created his own fashion line.

 John Malkovich Now

-John Malkovich is actively acting in films and continues to be a sought-after actor.
-So, in 2019, two films were released with his participation.
-In the thriller "Velvet Buzzsaw", he played Pierce and was co-starred with Jake Gyllenhaal.
-In the same year, "Extremely Wicked, Shockingly Evil and Vile" premiered with Zac Efron in the title role, where John played the role of judge.
+John Malkovich remains active in films and continues to be a sought-after actor.
+In 2019, two films were released featuring his work.
+In the thriller "Velvet Buzzsaw," he played Pierce and co-starred with Jake Gyllenhaal.
+In the same year, "Extremely Wicked, Shockingly Evil and Vile" premiered with Zac Efron in the title role, where John played a judge.

 Velvet Buzzsaw: Trailer

-In 2020, John has been seen on The New Pope opposite Jude Law, as well as on the Netflix comedy series Space Force.
-The premiere of the crime thriller "Ava" and the thriller "Arkansas" is also expected, in which Malkovich will also appear.
+In 2020, John appeared on The New Pope opposite Jude Law, as well as on the Netflix comedy series Space Force.
+The crime thriller "Ava" and the thriller "Arkansas" are also expected to premiere, both featuring Malkovich.

 • Wow, as I remember watching «Les Misérables» with his participation.
 Awesome movie and actors there.